Are your SEC XBRL and EDGAR filings in sync with each other?

 Technological Ambiguities

 Sometimes, the issue can be with the software itself.
-There are cases of companies filing amendments to their original filings stating that due to technological reasons the numbers were different in XBRL and EDGAR HTML.
+There are cases of companies filing amendments to their original filings stating that due to technical reasons the numbers were different in XBRL and EDGAR HTML.
 There are compliance applications that have smart features to identify facts in the document that require tagging.
-If the said company was using such a platform with a single-source feature, the probability of incorrectly tagging facts or not tagging some facts at all, would have been much lower.
+If the said company was using such a platform with a single-source feature, the probability of incorrectly tagging facts or not tagging some facts at all would have been much lower.

 Lack of Awareness of the Reporting Technicalities

 Apart from processes or technology, one more area leading to such errors is the lack of awareness around the XBRL standard itself.
 Though the standard has been around for several years, XBRL has been treated more as a compliance burden.
-Reviewers of XBRL from the company may also not be completely aware of XBRL reporting requirement and the tagging aspects.
-Examples of these include assigning right dates, analyzing the signage to be given to the numbers, use of dimensions, applying new tagging methods as part of taxonomy upgrades, units, scales etc. Errors in the technical aspects of XBRL reporting could also lead to XBRL and EDGAR HTML documents being out of sync.
+Reviewers of XBRL from the company may also not be completely aware of XBRL reporting requirements and the tagging aspects.
+Examples of these include assigning right dates, analyzing the signage to be given to the numbers, use of dimensions, applying new tagging methods as part of taxonomy upgrades, units, scales, etc. Errors in the technical aspects of XBRL reporting could also lead to XBRL and EDGAR HTML documents being out of sync.

 The Solution to this problem?